-Like most premium newsletter plugins, WP Subscribe Pro offers all the necessary features you’d expect, such as basic popup triggers such as specific posts/pages, time delay, exit intent, etc. The popup’s behavior and design customization options are pretty simple — so you’ll be up and running in no time.
+Like most premium newsletter plugins, WP Subscribe Pro offers all the necessary features you’d expect, such as basic popup triggers including specific posts/pages, time delay, exit intent, and so on.
+The popup’s behavior and design customization options are pretty simple too, so you’ll be up and running in no time.

-WP Subscribe Pro is compatible with Feedburner and a limited number of newsletter services including MailChimp, Aweber, GetResponse, MailerLite and Benchmark Email.
-What sets the plugin apart however, is its pricing policy.
-With most premium plugins, the updates and support are valid for one year.
-However, with WP Subscribe Pro, you get lifetime updates and support for just $29.
+WP Subscribe Pro is compatible with Feedburner and a limited number of newsletter services, including MailChimp, Aweber, GetResponse, MailerLite and Benchmark Email.
+What sets the plugin apart, however, is its pricing policy: With most premium plugins, the updates and support are valid for one year, but with WP Subscribe Pro you get lifetime updates and support for just $29.

 WordPress PopUp — Popover Maker (Free)

-A freemium plugin from WPMU DEV, WordPress PopUp offers most of the good features such as 8 popup animations, 20+ conditional behaviors, various popup trigger options and more.
-You can also design responsive popup forms using the free form builder or use the any of the pre-built customizable templates.
+A freemium plugin from WPMU DEV, WordPress PopUp offers most of the good features such as eight popup animations, 20-plus conditional behaviors, various popup trigger options and more.
+You can also design responsive popup forms using the free form builder, or use any of the prebuilt customizable templates.

 The premium version of the plugin also includes more popup trigger options and ad-blocker bypassing.
 While the free version is a great option for beginners, the premium version includes access to WPMU’s library of multiple plugin lists.

-MyMail is one of the most powerful and cost-effective newsletter plugins — that can save you a lot of money, if used properly.
-This isn’t actually a pop-up plugin however, instead it works with other form-builder or popup plugins like Ninja Forms.
+Mailster is one of the most powerful and cost-effective newsletter plugins, and it can save you a lot of money if used properly.
+It’s not actually a popup plugin — instead, it works with other form-builder or popup plugins such as Ninja Forms.

-What MyMail does is that it builds a fully-functional newsletter software right on top of WordPress.
-It uses third party services like Mandrill and Amazon SES to send out the emails to your subscribers.
-It has six types of autoresponders and supports real-time tracking of mail open rate, clicks and more.
+Mailster builds fully functional newsletter software right on top of WordPress, and uses third-party services such as Mandrill and Amazon SES to send emails to your subscribers.
+It has six types of autoresponders, and supports real-time tracking of mail open rate, clicks and more.

 However, I would not recommend this plugin to folk just starting out with email marketing, as it involves quite a bit of technical setup.

 Starting off with email marketing is a good step toward your overall marketing goals.
-However, it’s important to have a content marketing plan — i.e. a solid strategy in place — questions to ask yourself include: How often do I send emails?
+However, it’s important to have a content marketing plan (i.e. a solid strategy in place) before you take the plunge.
+To get started, ask yourself questions such as: How often do I send emails?
 What will I be promoting in my emails?
 Should I consider a drip-email strategy?

 Investing in premium plugins can deliver good user engagement and ultimately a good return on investment for larger websites.